xuanandsix/CLRNet-onnxruntime-and-tensorrt-demo/README.md

 2、Using this code you can successfully convert to onnx model and inference an onnxruntime demo.
 A new version demo only use numpy to do post-processing,  easy to deploy but more time cost for NMS. <br>
 3、Modifications according to the following operations will affect the training code, this code only for onnx inference. <br> 4、It mainly includes two parts: model inference and post-processing. <br>
 5、Supporting convert to tensorrt engine.
-Tensorrt python and c++ are also planned.

 ## convert and test onnx <a name="onnx"></a>
 1、git official code and install original environment by refer to https://github.com/Turoad/CLRNet <br>